BettyAtt/pands-problem-sheet/README.md

         print("The approximate square root of {} is ".format(n) + str(round(answer,1)))

 ### Explaining the Code:
 1. The function is defined using the Newton method, as suggested in task prompt.
-The code relating to this method is largely influenced by  Sıddık Açıl's code although other sources were consulted and the method for defining a function was influenced A Whirlwind Guide to Python and w3schools.
+The code relating to this method is largely influenced by  Sıddık Açıl's code although other sources were consulted and the method for defining a function was influenced *A Whirlwind Guide to Python* and w3schools.
 This source was influential as many other sources were focused on the mathematical elements of the equations rather than the code.
 2. The number of iterations were chosen as 5 as one-three iterations provide unreliable answers when I did several test runs of the program.
 E.g. One iteration of the square root of 14.5 results in 7.8.
 Two iterations results in 4.8.
-Three iterations results in Three iterations results in 3.9, four iternations and above result in 3.8.
+Three iterations results in 3.9, four iternations and above result in 3.8.
 A number over 5 did not seem to return more accurate results as my tests were not dealing with long floaing numbers.
 Further research would be needed to determine the best number of iterations to use.
 3. The newton formula is then run with code: `number = 0.5 * (number + a / number)`.
 This is based off the Newton Method algebra: x_(n+1) = 0.5 * (x_n +a / x_n) [see Açıl].
 And the number is returned.
 4. Now that Newton's method is defined, code is written asking for the user to input a positive integer: `n = float(input("Enter a positive number: "))`.
 5. To prevent a user from entering a negative integer, the following if condition is used: